cmmvio/cmmv-hive/scripts/README.md

 - Manual vs automated execution flags
 - Provider-specific settings

+### `model_sessions/`
+Directory for onboarding session logs:
+- Individual session files for each model onboarding
+- JSON format with complete session information
+- Timestamped for tracking and debugging

 ## 🚨 Manual Model Handling

 For models not available in Cursor, the system generates detailed instructions: